 The course is designed to increase the ability of experienced general practitioners to recognise mental disorders in their patients, to improve their ability to manage many such patients within their own practices, and to facilitate their ability to refer appropriately to psychiatrists or clinical psychologists for more specialised treatment.
-The masters degree program is a part time course over four sessions.
+The masters degree program may be undertaken on a part time course over four sessions.
 Candidates are required to complete the following program.